nodejs/node/doc/guides/collaborator-guide.md

 Optional: For your own commits, force push the amended commit to the pull request branch.
 If your branch name is `bugfix`, then: `git push --force-with-lease origin master:bugfix`.
-Don't close the PR.
+Don't close the pull request.
 It will close after you push it upstream.
 It will have the purple merged status rather than the red closed status.
-If you close the PR before GitHub adjusts its status, it will show up as a 0 commit PR with no changed files.
+If you close the pull request before GitHub adjusts its status, it will show up as a 0 commit pull request with no changed files.
 The order of operations is important.
 If you push upstream before you push to your branch, GitHub will close the issue with the red closed status.

 Time to push it: